All the best experiences

 Due to its long filtration process, the water emerges as some of the clearest naturally occurring water in the world.
 Therefore, the glacier deserves at least some credit for Silfra Fissure being recognized as one of the top destinations for snorkeling and diving worldwide.

-The Kjalvegur Road lies east of Langjokull and west of the Hofsjokull Glacier, starting near Gullfoss Waterfall to the south and passing through the stunning Hveravellir geothermal area to the north.
+The Kjalvegur Road lies east of Langjokull and west of the Hofsjokull Glacier.
+It starts near Gullfoss Waterfall to the south and passes through the stunning Hveravellir Geothermal Area to the north.

 Iceland’s second-largest glacier lies about 93 miles (150 kilometers) from Reykjavik, about an hour’s drive by rental car, though we recommend renting a 4x4 vehicle in the winter months.
-Alternatively, you can book a vacation package, guided multi-day tour, or guided day Langjokull glacier tour to have your transportation provided.
+Alternatively, you can book a vacation package, a guided multi-day tour, or a guided Langjokull Glacier day tour to have your transportation provided.

 Going “Into the Glacier” at Langjokull